-As Principal Inspector General for Investigations, Ms. McVicker oversees DOT OIG’s Office of Investigations comprised of criminal and general investigators that are responsible for conducting criminal, civil, and administrative investigations of fraud and a variety of other allegations affecting DOT, its operating administrations, programs, and grantees (grant funds).
-The Office of Investigation’s top priorities involve crimes with a public safety impact, procurement and grant fraud schemes that significantly impact DOT funds, consumer and workforce fraud, and employee integrity violations. assists in managing day-to-day operations.
+As Principal Inspector General for Investigations, Ms. Chawaga oversees DOT OIG’s Office of Investigations—specifically, the criminal and general investigators who conduct criminal, civil, and administrative investigations of fraud and a variety of other allegations affecting DOT, its operating administrations, programs, grantees, and grant funds.
+The Office of Investigation’s top priorities include crimes that affect public safety; procurement and grant fraud schemes involving DOT funds; consumer and workforce fraud; and employee integrity violations.

 Deputy Assistant Inspector General for Investigations

 As Deputy Assistant Inspector General for Investigations, Ms. Ocampo supervises the day-to-day investigative activities performed by DOT OIG staff at Headquarters and in our Regional Offices.
 Nationwide, DOT OIG’s special agents and other investigative staff conduct investigations into and analysis of DOT programs and operations; at Headquarters, this work includes management of the Hotline Complaint Center.

 Ms. Ocampo began her law enforcement career as a Special Agent with the U.S. Air Force, Office of Special Investigations (AFOSI), where she worked a variety of criminal and civil investigations.
 After the September 11, 2001, attacks, she turned her attention to counterintelligence and counterterrorism and supported high-risk deployment operations.